 Reconcile individual: overpayments: making a repayment

 All repayments will be issued by cheque (payable order) up to and including 31 July 2016.
-Repayments made by payable order can be sent directly to the Bank / Building Society to be paid into an account if required, as long as the necessary information has been provided.
+Repayments made by payable order can be sent directly to a UK Bank / Building Society to be paid into an account if required, as long as the necessary information has been provided.
+HMRC cannot issue a repayment to a foreign bank account.
 You must not set up an SA record for the sole purpose of making a PAYE payment through BACS.
 All repayments that are made through SA should be supported by a completed SA return, or stand-alone claim to back up the reasons for making the repayment.

 From 1 August 2016 most individual PAYE customers who are overpaid at the end of the tax year will be invited to claim their repayment by BACS.
 PAYE customers who are eligible for BACS will be advised on their End of Year Tax Calculation (P800) to register on line with their Personal Tax Account and claim their repayment through the ‘Your Tax Account’ service.
 BACS repayments will be sent directly into the customer Bank Account within 3-5 working days after the date of claim PAYE91037.